PB2204/Colorify.JS/README.md

 ### 🎨 `hexToRgb(hex: string)`

-Converts a HEX color string to RGB object.
+Converts a HEX color string to an RGB object.

 | Input       | Output Example                     |
 | ----------- | ---------------------------------- |